 Picking up Bacteria In Your Beard Even if You are Freshly Showered Every Day

 Even though you might be showering every day, just so your daily activities you’re going to be exposed to a lot of different bacteria.
 If you touch something that contains bacteria and then touch your beard it’s going to be and trapped in your beard especially if your beard has a lot of oil in it.

 On a personal note, I realize that I am picking up a lot of bacteria at my local gym.
-I did some quick research and I was a little bit shocked at the amount of bacteria that can be picked up in the typical gym.
+I did some quick research and I was a little bit shocked at the number of bacteria that can be picked up in the typical gym.

 If you use the treadmill at your local gym, did you realize that this piece of equipment is the most infected with nasty bacteria?
-In second place was the exercise bike and then in the third place, the free weights.
+In second place was the exercise bike and then in third place, the free weights.

 Luckily I am too lazy to use a treadmill or an exercise bike.
 Either way of my muscle which is the stupid premise but I go along with it.
-Nevertheless, I was shocked to find out all three of these types of equipment are you the infected with over 1 million bacteria per square inch.
+Nevertheless, I was shocked to find out all three of these types of equipment are you infected with over 1 million bacteria per square inch.

 I’m not telling you this because I don’t think that you should go to a gym, I just wanted to indicate to you that being in public situations will expose you to a lot of different types of bacteria that can affect it the freshness of your beard.

-If your beard is a big nasty mess, it’s probably good idea to shave it off.
+If your beard is a big nasty mess, it’s probably a good idea to shave it off.
 If it is relatively well-maintained, I feel that you can rid yourself of this cheesy smell.
 You need to understand that you have to keep it clean and healthy.